“Treat energy the same way you treat money. It is a finite commodity that needs to be wisely invested.” Dandapani

 Smart people adapt the 33% rule – surround yourself with 33% mentors, 33% challengers, and 33% people you can inspire – you can do whatever you want with the 1%.
 However, smarter people evaluate these groups and weed out the energy vampires.
 Inherent energy vampires tend to be narcissistic, therefore, very manipulative and can masquerade as anything they want – mentors and challengers.
 They can hide in plain sight in the 3rd category because here they can ‘pretend’ to ‘aspire to you’ all the while eating up your emotional energy.

 These are the ones who don’t add anything of value to you.
 They don’t take anything, and they don’t add anything.
 For example – you receive a call from someone, and you talk for ten minutes.
 After the call, you think to yourself, ‘well, that was a waste of ten minutes!’
-The person added nothing to you.
+The person added nothing to you, and you most likely added nothing.
 They may have taken time off you but added nothing of value or food for thought.
 However, they don’t leave you feeling suicidal.
 You evaluate such people as valueless but harmless and so you’ll only ever answer their call when bored out of your mind.

-The ones to watch.
+These are the ones to watch.
 Beware.
 These ones literally suck the life out of you i.e. your emotional energy.
-When you spend time with them (in person or on the phone), you end up feeling drained, demotivated, depleted, exhausted and wasted.
+When you spend time with them (in person, online or on the phone), you end up feeling drained, demotivated, depleted, exhausted and wasted.
 A minute with them is taxing, a day with them is death.